dgroch/rumbl/README.md

 violations.
 * We learned how to choose between letting constraint errors go and when to report them to the user.

+## Chapter 8 : Testing MVC

+* We examined how tests work in Phoenix.
+* We set up some basic testing functions to insert users and videos, and shared those across all of our potential test cases.
+* We wrote some basic integration tests, bypassing only our authentication plug.
+* We used Phoenix test helpers to make multiple assertions in a compact way.
+* We tested our authentication plug in isolation.
+* We tested our views.
+* We tested models with and without side effects.